jsf0/smallpass/README.md

 This allows smallpass to be locked down tightly using pledge() on OpenBSD.

 ### Building
 smallpass builds without requiring any dependencies on the BSDs.
-I haven't tried building on Linux, but you will probably want libbsd installed if you want to port it.
+On Linux you will need libbsd installed (run "sudo apt-get install libbsd-dev" or the equivalent for your distribution).

 To build, run:
 ```